santaboufd/andrewmd5/README.md

   <h1>I'm Andrew Sampson</h1>
 </div>

-I was born and raised in Georgia, but now I divide my time between New York City and Paris.
+I was born and raised in Georgia, but now I divide my time between New York City and Tokyo.
 I've been a founder all my life, though not in the traditional sense.
 I took the bold step of dropping out of high school during my freshman year to dedicate myself fully to software development.

 Over the years, I've developed and contributed to various projects.
 Here's a snapshot of my work: